jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Here's another example to illuminate the point.

 For decades, every American car shared the same handful of standardized headlight designs—universal, cheap, and always in stock.
 But the sealed-beam technology was getting old.
-When deregulation came in 1983, innovation arrived with it— halogen, then LED—but then ran away entirely.
+When deregulation came in 1983, innovation arrived with it—halogen, then LED—but then ran away entirely.

-Today there are thousands of unique headlight assemblies, each specific to one model and trim level, each priced accordingly:
+Today there are thousands of unique headlight assemblies, each specific to one model and trim level, and priced accordingly:

 | | **1982 Sealed Beam** | **2026 Headlight Assembly** |
 |---|---|---|